Rootstocks are mysterious. They do their work hidden, underground. Yet, their influence on the trees above ground is real and measurable.

 There is no overall best avocado rootstock

-Then a grower can choose to buy avocado trees grown on rootstocks that are capable of growing well and fruiting well in his particular conditions.
+Then a grower can choose to buy avocado trees grown on specific clonal rootstocks that are known to grow and fruit well in his particular conditions.

 Demonstrated qualities of avocado rootstocks

-Here in California in 2021 there are a handful of rootstocks that nurseries currently produce clonally, and each of these rootstocks has been shown to perform better than others in particular ways or against certain challenging growing conditions.
-In addition, the University of California continues to breed, test, and release new rootstocks.
-Breeding programs in other countries also develop rootstocks that make their way to California.
+Here in California in 2026 there are about a dozen rootstock varieties that nurseries produce clonally, and each of these has been shown to perform better than others in particular ways or within certain soil conditions.

 I made the table below in order to help us see, at a glance, which rootstocks have demonstrated good performance in specific conditions or for specific aims.
-The trial or evidence for each listing in the table is cited with a number and noted at the end of the post.
+The trial or evidence for each listing in the table is cited with a number and noted below the table.

 Notes on the table